faithvoid/script.xlinkrevived/README.md

 ## Installation:
 - Copy "default.py" to "Q:/scripts/XLinkRevived/default.py"
-- Modify "IP.txt" with the IP address of your XLink Kai machine, then copy it to the same folder as default.py (don't worry if you don't do this, the script will prompt you to enter your IP if the file is missing!)
-- Launch XLink Kai on your host machine, then launch the XLink Revived script.
+- Launch XLink Kai on your host machine, then launch the XLink Revived script and watch as it connects automagically!
-- ???
-- Profit!
 - (For the best user experience, pair this script with [Cortana Server Browser](https://github.com/faithvoid/script.cortanaserverbrowser) so you can view current session information including playercounts!)

 ## Working